akds/DecoderTCR/README.md

 `DecoderTCR-ESMC_600M`.
 Weights are fetched by [`scripts/download_weights.py`](scripts/download_weights.py), see [Checkpoints](#checkpoints).

-> **On `DecoderTCR-ESMC_6B`.** The 6B is a larger variant for 80 GB GPUs, not the recommended
+> **On `DecoderTCR-ESMC_6B`.** The 6B is a larger variant for 80 GB GPUs, and is not the recommended
 > default.
 On the AUROC benchmarks it matches 600M.
-Its one edge is the PRP retrieval screen,
+See benchmarking on the PRP retrieval screen,
 > where it prioritizes a TCR's true binders a little better (higher recall@K and AUPRC, see
 > [Results](#results)).
 For everyday use, 600M is the recommended default.